Trek 2000 International: History

 In 1995, Trek's current chief executive officer and chairman Henn Tan bought over the company, then a family-owned electronic components trading business, for S$1 million with a plan to provide customised engineering to companies.
 Tan and his engineers subsequently began to explore ways to utilise the USB interface to create a device that could replace the floppy disk, and this led to the eventual development of the ThumbDrive.

 In 2000, Trek launched the ThumbDrive at the CeBIT international trade fair for information technology and telecommunications in Germany.
 Response to the product was overwhelming even though the booth was only modestly decorated.
 The success of the ThumbDrive propelled Trek into the global arena.
 The company grew from a five-man outfit to a global enterprise with offices in more than ten countries including the United States, Netherlands, Japan, India, China and the Philippines.

 Products

 Trek's products include the ThumbDrive, Flucard, and Ai-Ball.
 The Flucard, a Wi-Fi enabled SD card, is hoped to eventually replace the standard SD card.
 Trek also provides customised engineering design.

+Sustainability

+Trek 2000 International Ltd pursues sustainability by focusing on its renewable energy solutions business, which involves building and managing solar farms, supplying smart energy products, and developing AI-based energy management systems.